Photography Backup Workflow

 So how does hybrid file management work?
 Below are some of the steps, which you can extract from the same article I pointed out above on organizing images in Lightroom:

-- First, decide on a master folder to store your photos, such as “Photos” or “Pictures”.
+- First, decide on the master folder to store your photos, such as “Photos” or “Pictures”.
 Ideally, put it in a root folder of your storage drive, as previously explained.

 - Come up with a proper and consistent way to name files, so that you have enough information on the file system level to be able to quickly locate files.
 Ideally, each of your file names should contain the date (year, month and day) and the name of the event or sub-event, followed by a sequence number.
+For example “20200418-Jane and John Wedding-0001.NEF”

 - Import images using software such as Lightroom and create folder structure during the import process.
 Images should be renamed at the time of import.

 - Do not heavily rely on keywords and other software-based indexing criteria to reduce software dependency.

-If you need to reorganize or rename images, do that through software to avoid potential mismatches between the database and the file system.
-Software such as Lightroom performs moving and renaming of images on the file system level and automatically remaps images in the database after the completion of the process.
+- If you need to reorganize or rename images, do that through software to avoid potential mismatches between the database and the file system.
+Software such as Lightroom performs moving and renaming of images on the file system level, and automatically remaps images in the database after the completion of the process.
 Use the provided tools to mass-rename images when necessary.

 - After completing the editing process, force the software to write changes to each image (this will write changes to DNG files or force the creation of sidecar / XMP files), so that you do not lose your changes if your database gets corrupted or lost.